About

 We may use AI to search for information, mine public databases or assemble and calculate statistics that would be useful to our reporting and in the service of our audience.
 Any data analysis and writing of code used on the website will be checked by an editor with relevant data skills.

 Our journalists and editors may use generative AI tools to generate headlines or copy to help our content appear more prominently in search engines.
-We will put enough facts into the prompt that the headline is based on our journalism and not other reporting.
+We will include enough facts in the prompt that the headline is based on our journalism, not other reporting.

 Copyediting